Levantine Bedouin in Lebanon

 Prayer Points

 Pray for the Levantine Bedouins to have their medical and educational needs met.
 Pray for them to have a spiritual hunger that will leave them open to depending on the only Savior.
-Pray for workers to go to the Levantine Bedouins in Lebanon and the West Bank.
+Pray for Holy Spirit anointed workers to go to the Levantine Bedouins in Lebanon and the West Bank.
 Pray for an unstoppable movement to Christ among the Levantine Bedouins.

 Scripture Prayers for the Bedouin, Levantine in Lebanon.